random-forests/tensorflow-workshop/ML-tips.md

 7. Consider using a more complex model.
 Switch from a linear classifier to a DNN (**be careful not to overfit**).
 If you want to simulate production code, you get to use your test data only once.

 Tip: don't agonize over the number of layers, or neurons per layer (it's fun to hack on these, but it's usually not that important).
 There are **many possible architectures** that will give similar accuracy.
 Remember: the goal is to develop a model that works well in production.

-### Design for **simplicity and reliable** first, and you're more likely to get a good result.
+### TLDR: Design for **simplicity and reliable** first, and you're more likely to get a good result.

 # What kind of accuracy improvement can I expect from...?